To start… My story

 The pivotal moment came in 2008 when the national economy stumbled and real estate activity in northern Virginia came to an abrupt halt.
+We were in shock.
 My client’s jobs were in jeopardy, mortgages were almost all FHA loans, and the stock market had lost almost 40%.

 We research everything these days, and I knew that my articles (blog posts) needed to be informative and helpful.
 The web was (still is) full of real estate home-search-sites with little, high-value local content.

 In essence, I know a ton about local real estate and sharing that hard-earned knowledge is interesting reading for real estate sellers, buyers, and HGTV junkies.
 That was an edge that most agents haven’t even experienced…

 So, I certainly wasn’t going to follow the tired “search for homes” format for a few reasons: